-BBL-506 The Ancient World of the Bible3A detailed study of the history, culture, and geography of ancient Israel, the ancient Near East, and the Mediterranean basin from the Late Bronze Age through the Roman period with an emphasis on illuminating the world of the Bible.
+3 A detailed study of the history, culture, and geography of ancient Israel, the ancient Near East, and the Mediterranean basin from the Late Bronze Age through the Roman period with an emphasis on illuminating the world of the Bible.
 The course will include interaction with maps, archaeological resources, and ancient Near Eastern and Second Temple period comparative literature.
 This course is the on-campus alternative to BBL-601.